 Quick Digest

-• Alternative data is any information used for investment research that originates outside traditional financial data sources like earnings reports, SEC filings, and economic indicators
+- What alternative data is: any information used in investment research that originates outside traditional financial sources like earnings reports, SEC filings, and economic indicators

-• The main categories include transaction and consumer data, web and digital data, geolocation and satellite imagery, sentiment data, and workforce signals
+- The five categories: transaction and consumer data, web and digital data, geolocation and satellite imagery, sentiment and social data, and workforce signals

-• 85% of leading hedge funds now use at least two alternative datasets — this is standard infrastructure, not an emerging technique
+- It is now standard: 85% of leading hedge funds use at least two alternative datasets.
+As of 2026, this is infrastructure, not an emerging technique

-• Investment teams use alt data to generate alpha before markets move, improve earnings predictions, and build macro-level intelligence
+- How teams use it: to generate alpha before markets move, sharpen earnings predictions, and build macro and sector-level intelligence

-• Three sourcing paths: buy from a marketplace, build in-house pipelines, or work with a managed data partner — each with real tradeoffs
+- Three sourcing paths: buy from a marketplace, build in-house pipelines, or work with a managed data partner, each with real cost and control tradeoffs

-• Data quality and compliance (particularly MNPI, GDPR, and CCPA) are prerequisites, not afterthoughts
+- Quality and compliance: data quality and legal review (particularly MNPI, GDPR, and CCPA) are prerequisites, not afterthoughts

 What Is Alternative Data?

-Alternative data is data used by investors to evaluate a company or investment that does not come from traditional sources — such as financial statements, SEC filings, management presentations, or press releases.
-More plainly: it is non-traditional data used in the investment process.
+Alternative data is data used to evaluate a company or investment that does not come from traditional sources such as financial statements, SEC filings, management presentations, or press releases.
+Put plainly: it is non-traditional data used in the investment process.

-That definition comes from Eagle Alpha, one of the leading authorities on the alternative data industry.
-It is worth holding onto because it cuts through a lot of noise.
+That definition comes from Eagle Alpha, one of the recognized authorities on the alternative data industry.
+We keep coming back to it because it cuts through a lot of noise about what does and does not count.

 Traditional vs. Alternative: What Is the Difference?

-Traditional financial data is the information investment professionals have always relied on: quarterly earnings reports, balance sheets, income statements, SEC filings, government agency economic indicators, and analyst research.
-This data is structured, regulated, and universally accessible.
-Every investor sees the same earnings call transcript at the same time.
-The data is reliable — but it has two important limitations.
+Traditional financial data is what investment professionals have always worked from: quarterly earnings, balance sheets, income statements, SEC filings, government economic indicators, and analyst research.
+It is structured, regulated, and universally accessible.
+Every investor reads the same earnings transcript at the same moment.
+The data is reliable, and it carries two limitations any team relying on it eventually runs into.

-First, it is backward-looking.
-It tells you what already happened, usually with a lag of weeks or months between the real-world event and the moment the data is published.
+First, it looks backward.
+It tells you what already happened, usually with a lag of weeks or months between the real-world event and the moment the number is published.

-Second, because everyone has access to it simultaneously, any informational advantage it once offered has largely been competed away.
+Second, because everyone receives it simultaneously, whatever edge it once carried has been competed away.

-Alternative data works differently.
-It comes from outside the financial reporting system — from consumer behavior, physical activity, digital interactions, and real-time market signals.
-A credit card transaction dataset tells you what consumers actually spent money on last week, not what a company reported they sold last quarter.
-Satellite imagery of a retailer’s parking lots tells you how busy those stores are right now, not how many customers showed up during the last reporting period.
+Alternative data behaves differently.
+It comes from outside the reporting system: consumer behavior, physical activity, digital interactions, real-time market signals.
+A credit card transaction dataset shows what consumers spent on last week, not what a company reported selling last quarter.
+Satellite imagery of a retailer’s parking lots shows how busy those stores are right now, not how many shoppers turned up during the last reporting period.

-The key distinction is timing and source.
-Traditional financial data reports on the past through regulated channels.
-Alternative data captures signals from the present through non-traditional, often unstructured sources.
+The distinction that matters is timing and source.
+Traditional data reports on the past through regulated channels.
+Alternative data captures the present through non-traditional, often unstructured sources.

 What Alternative Data Is Not

-This question comes up often, and getting it wrong creates real legal risk.
+This question surfaces on nearly every program we have worked on, and getting it wrong creates real legal exposure.

 Alternative data is not insider information.
 It is not proprietary company data shared without consent.
 And it is not a way around securities law.

-Legitimate alternative data is derived from publicly observable behavior, properly licensed datasets, or legally collected web and transaction information, with documented compliance frameworks.
-The line between legal alternative data and illegal insider information is an area of active regulatory scrutiny, which is covered in more detail in the compliance section below.
+Legitimate alternative data is derived from publicly observable behavior, properly licensed datasets, or legally collected web and transaction information, with documented compliance frameworks behind it.
+The line between legal alternative data and illegal insider information sits under active regulatory scrutiny, which the compliance section below covers in detail.

 “98% of investment managers now agree that traditional financial data is too slow to reflect changes in economic activity.”